exepirit/meta-luckfox-pico/README.md

 III.
 TODO
 =========

-replace genimage with wic
+- [ ] Replace genimage with wic

-do pre create image task to generate env.img
+- [ ] Do pre create image task to generate env.img